bytebase/bytebase/docs/life-of-a-feature.md

 git push --set-upstream origin feat-xxx
 ```

-**Branch naming tip**
+### Branch Naming Convention

-You can choose any form of branch naming convention, e.g., feat-xxx, chore-xxx, docs-xxx.
-Another style is using `/` as a namespace separator, e.g., feat/xxx, chore/xxx, docs/xxx, which works nicely with 3rd party git tools like GitLens.
+The recommended branch naming convention is using `/` as a namespace separator, e.g., feat/xxx, chore/xxx, docs/xxx, which works nicely with 3rd party git tools like GitLens.